Polar lights Enterprise 1701 Refit

 Then the boxes placed in position, taped down, LED's fitted and wired up.

-Sorted and sealed, outer surfaces all sanded smooth, time for the all important test.
+Sorted and sealed, outer surfaces all sanded smooth,

-Now i'm running these with just 9v batteries so the lights are a bit dimmer than they will be running from a 12v 2.5amp switched power supply which will serve as the main power for this beastie!
+switched power supply which will serve as the main power for this beastie!

-So first with lights off, then window/low level lights, then front/rear spots and finally all on.
+So first with lights off, then window/low level lights,

-OK, now we gettin' somwhere.
+OK, now we gettin' somewhere.

-So now that's the most dificult part of the lighting done, the rest will be it's usual only slightly annoying solder encrusted self.
+the rest will be it's usual only slightly annoying solder encrusted self.

-And that's all for this one at present, i'll be going all out on this untill it's done so expect another update fairly soon.
+And that's all for this one at present, i'll be going all out on this untill

 Go easy troops and troopettes!